► 2020 Paris motor show axed

-Here's our guide to all the important new cars at the Paris motor show you need to know about.
+Here's our guide to all the important new cars at the Paris motor show last time round.
 The 2018 Mondial de l'Auto was labelled as the world's biggest car show by visitor numbers - drawing more than one million visitors, more than its European peers in Geneva or Germany; it is a biennial exhibition, alternating with the Frankfurt motor show in Germany.

 Key cars at the 2018 Paris motor show